Your Student’s Pre-Departure Planning

-Studying abroad as part of your student's UC education is an incredible learning opportunity.
+Studying abroad, as part of your student's UC education, is an incredible learning opportunity.
 UCEAP wants your student to make the most of his/her experience by providing information to help your student stay safe, assess and mitigate risks, and be informed about health issues.
-UCEAP has provided your student with ample information to make informed decisions while abroad.
+UCEAP has provided your student with detailed information and written materials before departure to make informed healthy and safe decisions while abroad.

 After selection, the student’s application is managed by the UCEAP Systemwide Office, located in Goleta, California.
 UCEAP is a division of the UC Office of the President